Windows OS Hub

 • Create a Group Managed Service Account (gMSA) in Active Directory

-• How to Run a Windows Service under a Managed Service Account?
+• How to Run a Windows Service as a Managed Service Account

-• Running Scheduled Task with Managed Service Account/gMSA
+• Run Windows Scheduled Task with Managed Service Account (gMSA)

 Add-KdsRootKey –EffectiveImmediately

-In this case the key is created and becomes available in 10 hours after the AD replication is over.
+In this case, the key is created and becomes available 10 hours after the AD replication has finished.

 Tip.
-To use the key immediately in the test environment, you can run this command:
+For immediate use of the KDS key in the test environment, you can run this command:

 Add-KdsRootKey –EffectiveTime ((get-date).addhours(-10))

-Make sure that the KDS root key has been created successfully:
+Check that the KDS root key has been successfully created:

 Get-KdsRootKey